 Solution: Realize it’s normal and not necessarily a reason to break up.

 Guess what?
 You’re never going to stop looking at other women.
 You’re never going to stop wondering about other women.
-Not only is it normal, there are ways to appreciate women that don’t involve breaking up or cheating.
+Not only is it normal, but there are also ways to appreciate women that don’t involve breaking up or cheating.
 Maybe you flirt a bit with the girl who makes your latte and that’s all.
 There’s nothing wrong with it.
 Just enjoy it for what it is but don’t take it too far and break energetic integrity with your partner.

 Reasons to Break Up: You’ve cheated or think you’re going to.